serebrov/.emacs/README.md

 - learn more about projectile and session save/restore
   - currently I have `(desktop-save-mode 1)`, see also related notes in [.emacs](.emacs)
 - learn more about org mode
 - can I switch to emacs state for one command?
-Like one-time `C-g`
+Like one-time `C-z`
   - Would be nice to have a prefix like SMTH C-h C-i
 - autosave: make it save on going from insert to normal and on focus lost
   - this is similar to my vim config and it is very reliable, basically